 In pursuit of Master of Fine Art degrees, the couple decided to leave their beloved Montana in 2005.
 They re-envisioned their glass studio and created a trailer-mounted portable shop.
 With their tools, dogs and one year old son packed up, they set out for Southern Illinois.
-For schooling and professional opportunities, the glassy family has lived in Carbondale, Illinois; Bowling Green, Ohio; Detroit, Michigan; and Norfolk, Virginia.
+For professional opportunities, the glassy family has lived in Carbondale, Illinois; Bowling Green, Ohio; Detroit, Michigan; and Norfolk, Virginia.

 In 2010, after nearly ten years of working together and assisting with each other's work, the duo decided to start creating artwork collaboratively.
 In these bodies of work, every step of the process, from idea development to finishing touches, is completed by both artists.
 This method of working has led to the creation of pieces that Julia and Robin are excited to make and proud to exhibit.
 Through the synergy of this collaboration, the whole is much greater than the sum of the parts.

 We are enlivened by the inherent qualities of molten glass; its luminosity, viscosity, and seductive flow.
 Our interdisciplinary approach incorporates blown and sculpted glass with electronics, sound, light, shadow, and a host of other materials.
 Inspiration for our subject matter comes from humanity, nature, science, and the arts.
 Collaboratively, we meld our ideas into contemplative, intriguing, and thought provoking works.
 In addition to sculpture, we create installation and performance, usually with glass elements incorporated.